-On the other side of the fence, Amazon and Alexa have been tied together for quite some time, building up a portfolio of gadgets used by many people.
+On the other side of the fence, Amazon and Alexa have been tied together for quite some time, building up a large portfolio of smart speakers, displays, and other gadgets.
 Now on its third generation, the Echo Dot has been wowing Alexa fans for years and now even has an LED Clock option.

 So, Google Nest Mini versus Amazon Echo Dot — which is best?
 We put the two devices side by side to find out which device is better.

 While you could be forgiven for thinking that Google Nest Mini and Amazon Echo Dot are similarly priced devices offering similar specifications, a dig into the spec sheets reveals some important differences.

 The third-generation Echo Dot has a 1.6-inch speaker, and you can connect the Echo Dot to a larger speaker if you want.
 With an array of four far-field microphones, advanced Bluetooth audio support, and a 3.5mm audio jack, the Echo Dot is a low-cost Alexa controller.
 You can also improve the sound on your Google Nest device by connecting a more powerful speaker through the Google Home app.

 In contrast, the Google Nest Mini only has three far-field microphones for voice detection, but it does have a 1.57-inch driver.
 There’s Bluetooth support, but the device lacks an audio port.
 Integrated Chromecast and enhanced audio format support demonstrate Google’s belief that Nest Mini can serve as a competent, if compact, stand-alone speaker, alongside other duties.
 But, the Echo Dot 3rd gen still has the Nest Mini beat.

 |Google Nest Mini 2nd Gen||Amazon Echo Dot 3rd Gen|